Hamza-asm/Data-Visualization-with-Python/Iris Dataset Visualization/Readme.md

 # Task 1: Exploring and Visualizing a Simple Dataset

 ## Overview
-This project is part of the Data Science & Analytics Internship at DevelopersHub Corporation.
 The goal of this task is to demonstrate fundamental data science skills, including data ingestion, structural analysis, and exploratory data analysis (EDA) using Python.

 ## Task Objective
 The primary objective is to understand how to read, summarize, and visualize a dataset.
 Using the classic Iris dataset, the specific goals were to: